tanmay-pro/SimpleRA/README.md

 ## Non Assignment Statements

-Non-assignment statements do not create a new table (except load, which loads an existing table) in the process.
+Non-assignment statements do not create a new table (except load, which loads an existing table) in the process

 - LOAD
 - LIST